-Two-way radios are a useful alternative to cell phones.
+Two-way radios, also known as walkie-talkies, can be a useful alternative to cell phones.
 There's no monthly contract or service fee, you don't have to worry about overage charges, and the radios keep working even when you're outside the cellular service area.
-These characteristics make two-way radios a popular method of keeping in touch for hunters, campers, skiers and other outdoor enthusiasts.
+These features make walkie-talkies a popular method of keeping in touch for hunters, campers, skiers and other outdoor enthusiasts.

-Two-way radios also come in handy for families.
-Sending your kids out to play with a two-way radio makes it easy to check up on them or call them back in, and carrying radios is a good way to keep in touch when traveling in separate cars or wandering the mall.
-Some business owners use two-way radios to keep in touch in warehouses, at job sites, etc.
+Walkie-talkies also come in handy for families.
+Sending your kids out to play with a two-way radio makes it easy to check up on them or call them back in, and carrying a pair of radios can help family members keep track of each other when wandering through a mall.
+Many travelers say they like to use them to keep in touch with other members of their party on a cruise ship, where cell phone signals can be unreliable.
+Some business owners use walkie-talkies to stay in contact with workers in warehouses or at job sites.

-Every two-way radio in this report is capable of operating on two sets of frequencies: Family Radio Service (FRS) and General Mobile Radio Service (GMRS).
-Using the FRS frequency does not require a Federal Communication Commission (FCC) license, but transmitting power (and therefore range) is fairly limited.
-The GMRS frequency can cover a much larger area (depending on terrain and obstructions such as buildings and trees), but using it requires an FCC license that costs $85 for five years.
-See our Buyer's Guide for more information.
+Every walkie-talkie in this report is capable of operating on two sets of frequencies: Family Radio Service (FRS) and General Mobile Radio Service (GMRS).
+Using the FRS frequency does not require a Federal Communications Commission (FCC) license, but transmitting power, and therefore range, is fairly limited.
+The GMRS frequency can cover a much larger area, depending on terrain and obstructions such as buildings and trees, but using it requires an FCC license that costs $85 for five years.
+(See our Buyer's Guide for more information.)

-Reviewers note that not all two-way radios are compatible with one another; some functions -- particularly privacy features -- may not work if you're communicating with friends or family members who own different brands or models than you do.
-Your radio's documentation is the ultimate authority on manufacturer/model compatibility.
+Reviewers note that not all walkie-talkies are compatible with one another; some functions -- particularly privacy features -- may not work if you're communicating with friends or family members who own different brands or models than you do.
+Your radio's documentation is the best guide to manufacturer/model compatibility.